With autumn, you say goodbye to summer but also the many different landscaping tasks that you’ve been performing over the last six months or so.

 The degree to which you wrap the plants in cloth and plastic will depend on the severity of your local climate.

 Prep your deck by removing any items that are a high wind risk.
 It’s generally recommended that you pressure wash once a year.

 Pressure washing for the best clean

 Pressure washing can damage a deck if performed incorrectly, so if you’re unsure, hire a professional.

-You can also use a treatment to avoid mildew and other growth, and it’s recommended to re-stain a deck once every five years or when it visibly requires it.
+You can also use a treatment to avoid mildew and other growth over the fall, and it’s recommended to re-stain a deck once every five years or when it visibly requires it.

 It’s particularly important to winterize gas lawnmowers in order to maximize their lifespans.

 Indoor fall maintenance is also important to help you get your home ready for the upcoming change in season.

 If you have finished all of the tasks on the outdoor checklist above, next tackle some indoor fall maintenance items that will help prepare your home for winter weather conditions!